 least they heard His name.
 Paul’s goal was for every ear to hear the name of

-Jesus, so when the gospel did come to them in truth, rather than starting from
+Jesus, so when the gospel did come to them in truth and power, rather than starting from

-scratch and trying to break rocky ground, the seed had already been dropped
+scratch and breaking rocky ground, the soil had already been tilled and the seed

-people of faith heard the gospel in truth when they went to church, but in
+open light of day.
+People heard the gospel in truth when they went to church, but in

 distorted rendition of Christ than to not hear about Him at all.
 At least this

-way, if they wanted to investigate the matter further, they could go to church
+way, if they wanted to investigate further, they could go to church

 to get the real scoop, but today people can’t do that, because every church